 The older brother from 'E.T.' who captured the skepticism and wonder of a generation before stepping away from the Hollywood spotlight.

-Robert MacNaughton's name is forever linked to one of the most beloved films in history, though his own story took a quieter path.
-As Michael in 'E.T. the Extra-Terrestrial,' he was the perfect foil to his younger brother Elliott—initially cynical, then utterly convinced, embodying the film's bridge between childhood wonder and adolescent doubt.
-His performance earned him a Young Artist Award, but the intense fame that followed the film's phenomenon was not a mantle he sought to wear long-term.
-He chose a lead role in the darker, lesser-known adaptation 'I Am the Cheese,' showcasing his range, but ultimately left acting behind for a life outside the industry.
-MacNaughton's legacy is that of a performer who, in one iconic role, perfectly captured a slice of suburban American adolescence before charting a private course.
+Robert MacNaughton won a Young Artist Award for playing Michael in 'E.T. the Extra-Terrestrial.'
+Born in 1966, he embodied the film's bridge between childhood wonder and adolescent doubt — initially cynical, then utterly convinced.
+The intense fame that followed the film's phenomenon was not a mantle he sought long-term.
+He chose a lead role in the darker adaptation 'I Am the Cheese,' showcasing his range, but ultimately left acting for a life outside the industry.
+His name remains linked to one of the most beloved films in history.
+He perfectly captured suburban American adolescence before charting a private course.

 1965–1980